BT contract and billing guide

 BT's broadband deals come with a Stay Fast Guarantee.
 This means that if your speed dips below an agreed minimum, BT will sort it out.
 If there's an issue, BT will reset your router remotely in the first instance and will send out an engineer if necessary.
 If your speed dips below your personalised minimum for 30 days, BT will give you £20 for the inconvenience and you'll have the right to walk away from your contract without paying a cancellation charge.

-When you sign up to a BT deal, you'll be asked to choose a timeslot for an engineer visit.
+When you sign up to a BT deal, if you have chosen a full fibre broadband service, you'll be asked to choose a timeslot for an engineer visit.
 This is when your broadband (and TV) will be installed and activated.
 Any equipment needed to get your services up and running, such as a router or set-top box, should arrive in the post in the days leading up to your engineer appointment, along with set-up instructions.
+If you have chosen a superfast fibre package, it is unlikely you will need an engineer visit and you can install it yourself.

 My BT is the portal through which you'll be able to manage your BT account.
 You sign in with your BT ID, which you will have been asked to create as part of the sign-up process.
 You can also use your BT ID to sign into the BT Sport app and to connect to one of BT's five million wifi hotspots.